sebiwtt/flaskriver/README.md

 </p>

 <p align="center">
     This is a repository for the open-source project Flaskriver.
-It combines the lightweight web-framework Flask with the online-ML library <a href="https://github.com/online-ml/river">River</a>.
+It combines the lightweight web-framework Flask with the online-ML library <a href="https://github.com/online-ml/river">River</a> to make deploying online-ML models to web web easier.
 For more info on online-ML check out the river repository or the official website.
 </p>

 ## Introduction